 Spina Bifida has been described as one of the most complex congenital conditions compatible with life and the burden on the child and the family is enormous especially when the child is born severely handicapped.
 Yet it is one of the very few easily preventable congenital malformations.

-What can I do to make sure I am getting enough Folic acid and to prevent an NTD?
+What can I do to make sure I am getting enough Folic acid and to significantly reduce the risk of an NTD?

 Irish guidelines state that a folic acid supplement (400µg) should be taken daily for the 4 weeks before pregnancy as well as for the first 12 weeks of pregnancy.
 But did you know that 50% of pregnancies in Ireland are unplanned?
 So by the time a lot of women do realise they are pregnant they have already passed the time period for the closure of the neural tube.
 That’s why it’s better to be safe than sorry when it comes to taking a daily folic acid supplement if you’re female, of childbearing age, and sexually active, even if you are not planning to become pregnant.